ADJUSTMENT DISORDER NEWCASTLE

 WHAT IS ADJUSTMENT DISORDER?

-An adjustment disorder can happen following a life event, such as divorce, bereavement, illness, work stress or any major life event that can cause stress.
+An adjustment disorder can happen following a difficult life event, such as divorce, bereavement, illness, work stress or any other major stressful life events.
 When these ‘stressors’ occur, it is normal to go through a period of adjustment.
 Most of the time, people adjust to these changes within a few months.
 For some people, it can cause on-going distress and begin to cause emotional and behavioural disturbances.

 WHAT ARE THE SYMPTOMS OF